Particular/docs.particular.net/Content/NServiceBus/fluent-config-api-v3-v4-intro.md

 More on [Self-hosting in v3](hosting-nservicebus-in-your-own-process)

-The above samples, from a console application, is the minimum required to create, initialize and finally start the bus in a self hosting scenario.

-The `With()` method is the main configuration entry point that initialize and starts the configuration engine, right after that the call to `DefaultBuilder()` instructs the configuration engine to use the built-in inversion of control container to manage dependencies.
+The `With()` method is the main configuration entry point that initialize and starts the configuration engine, followed by call to `DefaultBuilder()` which instructs configuration engine to use the built-in inversion of control container to manage dependencies.
+More on [NServiceBus and IoC containers](containers).

-V4 supports multiple transports and the `UsingTransport<TTransport>()` generic method defines what will be the underlying transport that the bus instance will use, in the above sample we are using MSMQ.
+V4 supports various transports (MSMQ, Azure, RabbitMQ, SQL, etc.) and the `UsingTransport<TTransport>()` generic method defines what will be the underlying transport that the bus instance will use, in the above sample we are using MSMQ.

 In V3 the only supported transport was MSMQ thus the only viable option was to use the `MsmqTransport()` method.